 Tomorrow, when you're ready for the students to complete the assessment, just click that same button and activate it again.
 The students will be able to pick up right where they left off.

-- Teacher Grades Student Work and Short Answer Questions
+- Teacher Grades Student Work, Short Answers, and Views Annotations

 Before you end the session and produce reports, you'll need to score any student work questions.